AntonVanAssche/Dotfiles/.github/README.md

 When configuring `local` hosts, ensure the configuration file is called `localhost.yml`.

+Currently, the following custom roles used:

+-   **Base:** This role installs a bunch of packages and configures some basic settings, and installs a bunch of packages.
+-   **Gnome:** This role installs and configures the desktop experience, by applying themes, conky widgets, and more.
+-   **(WIP) Bspwm:** THis role is disabled by default, simply uncomment it within the `init.yml` playbook.
+Ths role installs all required packages, installs the configuration files, and more.

 ### Ansible Vault (Sensitive Vars)

 Create an Ansible vault to securely store the `ansible_become_pass` variable.